-1. Compliance: Any corporation, company, sole proprietorship, partnership or individual required to pay tax in the Philippines must maintain books of accounts under Philippine law.
+1. Compliance: Any corporation, company, sole proprietorship, partnership, or individual required to pay tax in the Philippines must maintain books of accounts under Philippine law.
 The BIR can investigate a company at any stage and for any reason.
 One of the key areas that BIR officers will want to examine first is the Books of Account of the company it is investigating.
 If a business is not properly maintaining Books of Accounts, financial penalties can be imposed by the BIR!

 2. Audited Financial Statements (AFS): Every year, businesses in the Philippines are required to submit financial statements relating to the previous year’s financials.
-The financial statements must be audited by an auditor prior to submission.
+The financial statements must be audited by an auditor before submission.
 If a company is not maintaining books of accounts during the year, it will be very difficult to complete the audit process!

 3. Robust Finance Management: In short, it will be quite challenging to understand the true financial performance of your business if you are not keeping your accounts and books properly updated throughout the financial year.
-Without accounting books, it will be difficult to track sales margins, monitor operating costs, determine the true value of your assets and liabilities and crucially, understand if the business is making money!
+Without accounting books, it will be difficult to track sales margins, monitor operating costs, determine the true value of your assets and liabilities, and crucially, understand if the business is making money!
 Finally, it will be very hard to generate financial reports and get real financial intelligence about your business.

 Types of Books of Accounts in the Philippines

 In a previous Explainer on Books of Accounts, we outlined the differences between the various types of Books of Accounts that businesses in the Philippines can register for and use to perform their accounting and bookkeeping requirements.

 While you can feel free to check out that Explainer for a more in-depth review (see above), for ease, below is a short recap: